tunjiaramide/job-api/README.md

 ### To Install
+Run npm install <br/>
-To use first run npm install to install the packages Set up a database and use to replace "mongoURI" or just use with env variables Choose the port you want to run with
+Set up a database and use to replace "mongoURI" or just use with env variables <br/>
+Choose the port you want to run with <br/>
-Choose your access_token
+Choose your access_token <br/>
 Start the app by running node server.js